S-Adenosyl-L-Methionine (SAMe): An Introduction

 - The smaller number of trials that compared SAMe with placebo did not consistently show SAMe to be beneficial.

-Studies involving small numbers of women have suggested that SAMe might be helpful for a form of the liver condition cholestasis that occurs during pregnancy; whether SAMe can be helpful in treating other liver problems has not been established.
+Studies involving small numbers of women have suggested that SAMe might be helpful for cholestasis during pregnancy; whether SAMe helps other liver problems has not been established.

-- There is some evidence linking decreased levels of SAMe in the body with the development of liver diseases, and animal studies have suggested that SAMe may be of value in treating liver problems.
+- There is some evidence linking decreased levels of SAMe in the body with the development of liver diseases, and animal studies have suggested that SAMe may be of value for liver problems.

-- Cholestasis is a condition in which the flow of bile from the liver is blocked.
-It can have a variety of causes.
+- Cholestasis can have a variety of causes.
 Several small clinical trials have investigated SAMe for a form of cholestasis that can occur during pregnancy and have found hints that SAMe might be helpful.
 In some of these studies, SAMe was given orally; in others, it was given by injection.
 Because the number of women who have been studied is small, it is not possible to definitely conclude that the use of SAMe during pregnancy is safe.
 Pregnant women with cholestasis should use caution if they are considering SAMe and should follow their health care provider’s instructions for treatment of this condition.
 Pregnant women should not take SAMe without their provider’s approval.

-- Whether SAMe can be beneficial for other liver conditions has not been established.
+- Whether SAMe is beneficial for other liver conditions has not been established.
 One long-term study in patients with alcohol-related liver disease had promising results, but they have not been confirmed by other research.

 SAMe has also been investigated for other conditions, including fibromyalgia, migraine, schizophrenia, Alzheimer’s disease, cancer, amyotrophic lateral sclerosis (ALS, commonly known as Lou Gehrig’s disease), and attention-deficit hyperactivity disorder, but there isn’t enough evidence to reach conclusions about its effects in these conditions.